King Charles III Vows lifelong Service As Crowds Mourn Queen - UrduPoint

 Jane Barlow, the photographer who took the last public pictures of the queen on Tuesday, said she was "frail" but in "good spirits".

-The queen's closest family members had rushed to be at her bedside at Balmoral, a private residence set among thousands of acres (hectares) of rolling grouse moors and forests in the Scottish Highlands.
+The queen's closest family members had rushed to be at her bedside Thursday at Balmoral, a private residence set among thousands of acres of rolling grouse moors and forests in the Scottish Highlands.

+However, some of her closest relatives -- sons Andrew and Edward, and grandsons William and Harry -- arrived after she had died that afternoon.

 Her body is expected to remain there initially before being taken Sunday to the Palace of Holyroodhouse in Edinburgh.

-From the Scottish capital, her coffin is due to be flown to London on Tuesday for a lying in state accessible to the public.
+From the Scottish capital, her coffin is due to travel to London on Tuesday for a lying in state accessible to the public.

 Officials expect more than one million people to file past the catafalque in Westminster Hall, the oldest part of the parliamentary complex, before the televised funeral service at Westminster Abbey opposite.